HalaHa09/alx-low_level_programming/README.md

 #!/bin/bash
-This repository is for my firste project about C
+This repository is for my first project about C